Races of Starsong

 - Oolacilians are short, thinly muscled with light tanned yellow skin.

-- Skelligers or “Warborn” are tall, blonde or red-haired and heavily built.
+- Skelligers or “Warborn” are tall, blonde or red-haired and broadly built.

 - Carthusites are pale with stark-white hair and black veins that make them look like strange porcelain men.
 Their faces naturally have eyeshadow-esque black around them.